An4ik/Python-TDD/context_manager/readme.txt

 Context managers allow us to properly manage resources so that we can specify exactly what we want to set up and tear down when working with certain objects.
-We can tell that we are using context manager becouse of the with statemant.
+We can understand that is the Context Manager by keyword-'with'.
 Context Manager great for files, but it`s useful for so many different resources.
 So for example we could use this to connect to and close database.

 There are 2 options to work with methods.
 One of this by usig a class, second one is by using function with decorater.